 This is not something that should usually take a huge amount of time in your training.
 You will find that in most running programs, doing some reps of these for 20 minutes 3 or 4 times a week is usually enough.

 For varying your training, you can also consider training in a pool (and check out below our input about cold water therapy).
 Working in a cold environment can give you faster results and swimming is also good for cardio training.
-You can do interval swimming just like running as discussed above, or you can also swim longer distances in order to give your body a break from running yet do some cardio.
+You can do interval swimming just like running as discussed above, or you can also swim longer distances to give your body a break from running yet do some cardio.

 You can mix things up with pool running.
 This can be very helpful, especially in case of an injury or muscle soreness from running.
 The best part about pool running is that there is virtually no chance of hurting yourself.
 So if you are recovering from an injury or need to give some of your joints a break, this is definitely a good idea.

 The important part is to maintain proper position with a straight back, just like when running on land, and try to maintain a quick pace similar to running on land so about 180 strides per minute, using your arms in the same way.
 If you slow your pace, you tend to extend your legs in the water and you could overexert your hamstring.